htcondor/htcondor/docs/automated-workflows/dagman-advance-functionality.rst

 .. sidebar:: FINAL Nope Restrictions

-    The FINAL node can not be referenced with the following DAG commands:
+    The :dag-cmd:`FINAL` node can not be referenced with the following DAG commands:

-    - **PARENT/CHILD**
+    - :dag-cmd:`PARENT/CHILD`
-    - **RETRY**
+    - :dag-cmd:`RETRY`
-    - **ABORT-DAG-ON**
+    - :dag-cmd:`ABORT-DAG-ON`
-    - **PRIORITY**
+    - :dag-cmd:`PRIORITY`
-    - **CATEGORY**
+    - :dag-cmd:`CATEGORY`

-The success or failure of the FINAL node determines the success or failure of the entire DAG.
-This includes any status specified by any ABORT-DAG-ON specification that has taken effect.
-If some nodes of a DAG fail, but the FINAL node succeeds, the DAG will be considered successful.
-Therefore, it is important to be careful about setting the exit status of the FINAL node.
+The success or failure of the :dag-cmd:`FINAL` node determines the success or failure of the entire DAG.
+This includes any status specified by any :dag-cmd:`ABORT-DAG-ON` specification that has taken effect.
+If some nodes of a DAG fail, but the :dag-cmd:`FINAL` node succeeds, the DAG will be considered successful.
+Therefore, it is important to be careful about setting the exit status of the :dag-cmd:`FINAL` node.

-The FINAL node can utilize the special macros ``DAG_STATUS`` and/or ``FAILED_COUNT`` in the job submit description or the script (PRE/POST) arguments to help determine the correct exit behavior of the FINAL node, and subsequently the DAG as a whole.
+The :dag-cmd:`FINAL` node can utilize the special macros ``DAG_STATUS`` and/or ``FAILED_COUNT`` in the job submit description or the script (PRE/POST) arguments to help determine the correct exit behavior of the :dag-cmd:`FINAL` node, and subsequently the DAG as a whole.

-If DAGMan is removed via :tool:`condor_rm` then DAGMan will allow two submit attempts of the FINAL nodes job (On Unix only).
+If DAGMan is removed via :tool:`condor_rm` then DAGMan will allow two submit attempts of the :dag-cmd:`FINAL` node (On Unix only).

 :index:`PROVISIONER node<single: DAGMan; PROVISIONER node>`